alpoktem/Proscripter/README.md

+# Proscripter

-Proscripter - Creates acoustically enhanced speech transcripts from audio/transcript pair.
+Creates acoustically enhanced speech transcripts from audio/transcript pair.

-REQUIREMENTS
+## Requirements
-Praat (should be runnable from command line as "praat" or binary should be linked in lib/laic/extract-prosodic-feats.sh) R with packages plyr, data.table, (geometry, magic, abind, mFilter) Python (ver 2.7) with packages optparse, pandas, csv, cPickle, numpy, collections
+- Praat (should be runnable from command line as "praat" or binary should be linked in `lib/laic/extract-prosodic-feats.sh`)

-SAMPLE DATA
+- R with packages:
+	- plyr
+	- data.table
+	- geometry
+	- magic
+	- abind
+	- mFilter

+- `Python 2.7` with packages:
+	- numpy

+## Sample Data
-A sample recording is provided under directory [sampledata] together with its alignment file
+A sample recording is provided under directory `sampledata` together with its alignment file

-RUN
+## Run
-To extract prosodic features of an aligned soundfile: lib/laic/extract-prosodic-feats.sh <wav-file> <alignment-file> <output-directory>
+To extract prosodic features of an aligned soundfile:
+`lib/laic/extract-prosodic-feats.sh <wav-file> <alignment-file> <output-directory>`

-This script collects f0 and intensity features under aggs files
+This script collects fundamental frequency (f0)  and intensity features under aggs files

-To convert f0/intensity data to Proscript format: python lib/etc/proscripter.py -l <alignment-file> -f <f0_aggs_file> -i <$i0_aggs_file> -o <output-proscript-file> -c <output-csv-file>
+To convert f0/intensity data to Proscript format:
+`python src/proscripter.py -l <alignment-file> -f <f0-aggs-file> -i <i0-aggs-file> -o <output-proscript-file> -c <output-csv-file>`

+A runnable bash script is in `run_example.sh`